AP source: Loria has preliminary agreement to sell Marlins

-MIAMI (AP) -- A person with direct knowledge of the negotiations says Miami Marlins owner Jeffrey Loria has a preliminary agreement to sell the team to a New York businessman, but the deal could fall through because the final purchase price hasn't been determined.
+MIAMI (AP) -- The Miami Marlins are for sale, and owner Jeffrey Loria may have a buyer.

-The person spoke to The Associated Press on condition of anonymity Thursday because the Marlins have not commented publicly on the negotiations.
+Loria has a preliminary agreement to sell the team to a New York businessman, but the deal could fall through because the final purchase price hasn't been determined, a person with direct knowledge of the negotiations said Thursday.
+The person spoke to The Associated Press on condition of anonymity because the Marlins have not commented publicly on the negotiations.

 The preliminary agreement was for a purchase price of about $1.6 billion, the person said, but added that was before the prospective buyer did due diligence.
 The final offer by the potential buyer could be much lower, the person said.